Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News22/01/2024

 Earlier this month, the US Federal Aviation Administration (FAA) grounded 171 Boeing 737 MAX 9 aircraft after an Alaska Airlines plane suffered a mid-flight fuselage breakup.
-The aircraft had been in service for just eight weeks before the incident.
+The plane had been in service for just eight weeks before the incident.

 The FAA said the Boeing 737-900ER is not part of the new MAX fleet, but has the same door latch design.
-Therefore, on January 21, the agency issued an “Operator Safety Alert.”
+Therefore, on January 21, the agency issued an “Operator Safety Alert”.

 The FAA notice said some airlines conducted additional inspections of the emergency exit latches in the mid-fuselage area of the 737-900ER "and discovered bolt deficiencies during maintenance inspections."